chutommy/bvviz/README.md

 # skip if the server is already running
 make run

-# open a new terminal
+# run in a new terminal
 make test-ui
 ```